Payalrana160/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
- This is my second project
+ This is a stopwatch web application made by using html, css and javascript